Spectral Metric and Einstein Functionals: Towards noncommutative metric and Einstein functionals

 The spectral methods that we have proposed to obtain the metric and Einstein functionals are well suited for generalisation to the noncommutative case.
 So far, almost exclusively scalar geometric quantities (like scalar curvature) were computed for noncommutative tori, with conformally rescaled Laplace and Dirac operators (see \cite{FK19} for a review) and partial conformal rescaling \cite{DaSi15,CF19}.
 As the tensors carry more information than scalar geometric objects their study on noncommutative level is certainly more interesting though definitely complicated, especially that a general algebra may have no outer derivations which are usually regarded as the noncommutative counterpart of vector fields.
 On the other hand, differential forms are naturally associated to any spectral triple, with the latter deemed to best encode the notion of a Riemannian manifold in the noncommutative case.

-On the quantum tori we take advantage of both of these structures available and correspondingly propose definitions of the associated spectral metric and Einstein tensors using the generalisation of the Wodzicki residue on the generalised algebra of symbols on noncommutative tori.
-We compute explicitly for 2- and 4-dimensional noncommutative tori the relevant functionals over outer derivations for the conformally rescaled Laplace operators and over one-forms with conformally rescaled Dirac operators.
-We also define analogous functionals for regular finitely summable spectral triples and study the simplest finite-dimensional example alone and as component of the tensor product.
+On the quantum tori we take advantage of both of these structures and correspondingly propose definitions of the associated spectral metric and Einstein tensors using the generalisation of the Wodzicki residue on the generalised algebra of symbols on noncommutative tori.
+We compute explicitly for 2- and 4-dimensional noncommutative tori the relevant functionals of outer derivations for the conformally rescaled Laplace operators and of one-forms with conformally rescaled Dirac operators.
+We also define analogous functionals for regular finitely summable spectral triples and study their product with the simplest nontrivial finite spectral triple.

-\subsection{The metric and Einstein functionals for the Laplacian on a noncommutative tori.}
+\subsection{The metric and Einstein functionals for the Laplacian on a noncommutative tori}

-The noncommutative tori are prominent examples of noncommutative manifolds which admit noncommutative analogues of many classical geometrical objects.
-In particular, there are external derivations that act on the smooth algebra $\cA = C^\infty(\IT^n_\theta)$ that can be interpreted as noncommutative vector fields, even though in general they form only a complex vector space rather than an $\cA$-bimodule.
+The quantum tori are prominent examples of noncommutative manifolds which admit noncommutative analogues of many classical geometrical objects.
+In particular, there are outer derivations that act on the smooth algebra ${\mathcal A}= C^{\infty}(\mathbb{T}^{n}_{\theta})$ and that can be interpreted as noncommutative vector fields, even though in general they form only a complex vector space rather than an ${\mathcal A}$-bimodule.
 It is then straightforward to identify a noncommutative counterpart of the flat-metric Laplace operator.
-This can also be generalised to the case of conformally rescaled geometry, where the conformal factor is taken as a positive element of the algebra of the noncommutative torus (in a suitable operator representation).
+This can also be generalised to the case of conformally rescaled geometry, where the conformal factor is taken as a positive element of the algebra of the noncommutative torus.

 We can therefore exploit our definition of the metric and Einstein spectral functionals to define the corresponding functionals for the noncommutative tori and compute them explicitly.
-As a tool we use the pseudodifferential calculus of symbols as defined in \cite{CoTr11} and then developed and used by many authors (see \cite{FK19} for a review).
+For that purpose we use the pseudodifferential calculus of symbols as defined in \cite{CoTr11} and then used and developed by many authors (see \cite{FK19} for a review).
 The rules of the algebra of symbols are almost identical to the usual ones, however, with the partial derivatives replaced by derivations and the symbols valued in the algebra of noncommutative torus.